centilliard/401/src/menu/beer.md

 # Draft Beers
-## We love fresh beer here at the 401 Tavern which is why we bring in new brands of beer weekly...Below is a list of many of our most popular but be sure to ask your servers for the most updated draft and bottle list :)
+## We love fresh beer here at the 401 Tavern which is why we bring in new brands of beer weekly...Below is a list of some our most popular present and past, but be sure to ask your servers for the most updated draft and bottle list :)

 ## ANGRY ORCHARD CRISP APPLE
 a crisp and refreshing cider, with fresh apple aroma and slightly sweet, ripe apple flavor